 An aggregate expression may be:

-an expression valid in a $filter system query option on the input set that results in a simple value, e.g. the path to an aggregatable property, with a specified aggregation method,
+an aggregatable expression on the input set with a specified aggregation method,

-a custom aggregate,
+an aggregatable property that can be reached via a path consisting of a sequence of navigation properties, complex properties and complex collection properties, with a specified aggregation method,

+a custom aggregate that can be reached via a path consisting of a sequence of navigation properties, complex properties and complex collection properties,

 any of the above, followed by a from expression,

-any of the above, enclosed in parentheses and prefixed with a navigation path to related entities,
+any of the above, enclosed in parentheses and prefixed with a navigation path to related entities, which serve as input set for the enclosed aggregate expression,

-the virtual property $count.
+$count, which is a shortcut for the expression 1 with sum

 Any aggregate expression that specifies an aggregation method MUST define an alias for the resulting aggregated value.
 The resulting instance contains one dynamic property per parameter representing the aggregated value across all instances within the input set.
-The JSON representation of these dynamic properties will include odata.type annotations where required by [OData-JSON].
 If paths are present, the corresponding navigation properties are implicitly expanded to make the properties part of the result representation.

-The aggregate transformation affects the structure of the result set: An resulting in a simple value and a custom aggregate corresponds to a dynamic property in a $select option.
-If they are preceded by a navigation path, the corresponding $select option would be nested in one $expand option for each navigation property in the navigation path.
+The aggregate transformation affects the structure of the result set: An aggregatable expression and a custom aggregate correspond to a dynamic property in a $select option.
+If the expression operates on related entities, the corresponding $select option would be nested in one $expand option for each navigation property in the navigation path.

 Keyword as